-The Mutually Exhaustive Collectively Exhaustive (MECE) framework is an important problem structuring principle that consultants use to organize data efficiently and comprehensively.
+The Mutually Exclusive, Collectively Exhaustive (MECE) framework is an important problem structuring principle that consultants use to organize data efficiently and comprehensively.
 In this article, we will cover how to utilize MECE in a case interview setting.

 To watch a video of MECE being used in a case interview example, watch this case structure walkthrough video.